nessig/rootviz/README.md

    data once you've received it.
 * ~~Redirect progress output from std::cout to zeromq then somehow to the client~~
 * Add more/better written usage/conceptual background!
+* Finish generalizing the build process for gcc.
+Got OpenMP to work for clang so that should work once I add it as a compiler option.
+* Also these instructions / README sucks.
+Need to fix too.